virtual-world-framework/vwf/docs/persistence_in_vwf.md

 **Open Design Questions**

-- Are ID and name different?
 - What does the saved state object looks like exactly?
 Add an example JSON into the documentation.

-### List save states for an instance
+### List saved states for an instance

 **Motivation**

-Application developer wants to retrieve a list of the save states for an instance of an application.
+Application developer wants to retrieve a list of the saved states for an instance of an application.

 **API**

 From within a running application:

 ```
-vwf_view.admin.thisInstance().getSaveStates();
+vwf_admin.getSavedStates( function ( savedStates ) {

+});
 ```

+*Returns:*

-*Returns:* Array of save state objects, with all metadata, including ID, name, and a URL to connect load the instance save state.
+- Array of saved state objects, with all metadata, including ID, name, and a URL to connect load the instance save state.
+- Empty array if there are no saved states.

 **Web Service**

 `GET /path/to/app/{INSTANCE_NAME}/saves/`

-*Returns:* An array of save state objects.
+*Returns:* An array of saved state objects.

 **Open Design Questions**

-- Are ID and name different?
 - What does the save state object looks like exactly?
 Add an example JSON into the documentation.

 ### Persist an instance